thesadru/disnake/docs/api.rst

         The guild's AFK channel.

-        If this could not be found, then it falls back to a :class:`Object` with the ID being set.
+        If this cold not be fond, then it falls back to a :class:`Object` with the ID being set.

         See :attr:`Guild.afk_channel`.